ros-navigation/docs.nav2.org/configuration/packages/configuring-coverage-server.rst

   ============== ===============

   Description
     Default number of swaths to skip and double back on to create a spiral pattern in the route.
-Only relevent when usign the ``SPIRAL`` Route Type. ``SNAKE`` is a special case when Spiral N = 2.
+Only relevant when using the ``SPIRAL`` Route Type. ``SNAKE`` is a special case when Spiral N = 2.

 :default_path_continuity_type: